-Dronenautix LLC seeks an exemption from the following rules:
+Elevated Perspective LLC seeks an exemption from the following rules:

-14 C.F.R. §§ 61.113(a) and (b); 91.103; 91.119(c); 91.121; 91.151(a); 91.405(a); 91.407(a)(1); 91.409(a)(2); and 91.417(a) and (b) to operate commercially a small unmanned vehicle (55 pounds or less) in real estate, hospitality and construction projects.
+14 C.F.R. §§ 61.315(a) and (b); 91.103; 91.119(c); 91.121; 91.151(a); 91.405(a); 91.407(a)(1); 91.409(a)(2); and 91.417(a) and (b) to operate commercially a small unmanned vehicle (55 pounds or less) for agriculture, construction/ architecture, and real estate imaging purposes.

-As established by the UAS exemptions already granted by the FAA, allowing commercial operations of UASs in the real estate, construction and film industry will enhance safety by reducing risk.
-Conventional film operations, using turbine aircraft, operate at low altitudes and present the risks associated with aircraft that weigh around 4,000 pounds, and which carry large amounts of Jet A fuel.
-Such aircraft must also fly to and from the film location.
+As established by the UAS exemptions already granted by the FAA, allowing commercial operations of UASs in these industries will enhance safety by reducing risk.
+Conventional film and photogrammetry operations, using manned aircraft, operate at low altitudes and present the risks associated with aircraft that weigh around 4,000 pounds, and which carry large amounts of fuel.
+Such aircraft must also fly to and from the area for use.
 In contrast, a UAS weighing fewer than 55 pounds and powered by batteries eliminates virtually all of that risk given the small size and lack of combustible fuel.
-The UAS is carried, and not flown, to a film set.
+The UAS is carried, and not flown, to an area for use.
 In this regard, the UAS carries no passengers or crew and, therefore, will not expose them to the risks associated with manned flights.

-The operation of UASs conducted in the strict conditions outlined in the FOSH will provide an equivalent level of safety supporting the grant of the exemption requested herein.
+The operation of UASs conducted in the strict conditions outlined in the petition will provide an equivalent level of safety supporting the grant of the exemption requested.
 The UASs operate at slow speeds, close to the ground, and in a sterile environment.
-As a result, they are far safer than conventional operations conducted with turbine helicopters carrying fuel and flying near the ground and people.
+As a result, they are far safer than conventional operations conducted with aircraft carrying fuel and flying near persons and property on the surface.